ANCSLEEP BLOG

 Why the Impending Darkness Affects Circadian Rhythm

-It’s no secret that we are living under unique circumstances in Alaska: lots of light over the past few months, and lots of darkness to look forward to for the next six months.
-Though it might seem counter intuitive, winter in Alaska actually makes sleep more difficult for many people, especially as you move further north.
+It’s no secret that we are living under unique circumstances in Alaska, about half of the year it is dark, and the other half of the year it is light.
+Though it might seem counterintuitive, winter in Alaska makes sleep more difficult for many people, especially as one travels north.

-Simply put, the excess darkness can be extremely disruptive to three things that are essential for the onset of sleep:
+Excess darkness can be extremely disruptive to three things aspects that are essential for the onset of sleep:

 • Ability to get daylight